 Benefits of and Requirements for Professional Licensure

-The first of these examinations, called the Fundamentals of Engineering (FE) exam, may be taken during the junior or senior year of college.
-The second, called the Principles and Practice of Engineering (PE) exam, may be taken only after the required professional experience has been obtained.
+The first of these examinations, called the Fundamentals of Engineering (FE) exam, is usually taken during a student’s junior or senior year of college.
+The second, called the Principles and Practice of Engineering (PE) exam, may be taken only after a graduate has obtained the required professional experience.

 A full explanation of the benefits of and requirements for licensure is available from the National Council of Examiners for Engineering and Surveying (NCEES).